mjishnu/pypdl/README.md

 -   `remaining`: The amount of data remaining to be downloaded, in MB.
 -   `Stop`: An event that can be used to stop the download process.
 -   `headers`: A dictionary containing user headers.
+-   `proxies`: A dictionary containing user proxies.
+-   `auth`: A tuple containing authentication for proxies.
 -   `Failed`: A flag that indicates if the download failed.

 #### Methods